-The Province of Ontario announced today that it will continue funding the COVID deficits of local public transit systems past March 31st.
+The Province of Ontario announced today that it will continue funding the COVID deficits of local public transit systems beyond March 31st.

-The HSR was not collecting fare during the first three months as it adopted rear door boarding until installation of barriers to protect bus operators from potential COVID exposure.
+The HSR was not collecting fares during the first three months as it adopted rear door boarding until the installation of barriers to protect bus operators from potential COVID exposure.

-The system stabilized into a new “COVID normal” in Fall 2020 with COVID deficits averaging around $1-million per month.
+The system stabilized into a new “COVID normal” in the Fall of 2020, with COVID deficits averaging around $1-million per month.

 The HSR reported $5,286,434 remaining in COVID transit funds entering 2021.

 Therefore, the HSR’s COVID deficit funding for 2021 is now $22,108,640

 In mid-January, the HSR provided a projected 2021 total year loss of $20.3-million – $1.7-million per month.

 This figure is much higher than the fall monthly average.
 This deficit represents a near doubling in monthly losses.

 Revenue increased by over $205,000 per month* in January as McMaster students resumed paying UPass fees.
 McMaster students did not pay UPass fees in the fall.
 Brock, Mohawk, and Redeemer students will not pay UPass fees until in-person learning resumes.